PLEASE REVIEW EVERYTHING ON THIS PAGE, AS WELL THE TECHNICAL REQUIREMENTS (LINKED JUST BELOW) FOR YOUR APPEARANCE

 PROMOTING YOUR APPEARANCE

-- A day or two, or even a week before your appearance, your episode will be scheduled and available for viewing and sharing at PromoHomo.TV, Facebook and YouTube, to your social media platforms and profiles.
+- A day or two, or ideally, a week before your appearance, your episode will be scheduled at the PromoHomo.TV website with links (YouTube, Facebook and the website) sharing across ocial media platforms and profiles.

 YOUR STUDIO LOCATION

-- Best practices call for the use of AirPods, Ear Buds or headphones (with built-in microphone) for your interview, to avoid echoes and unplesant audio feedback during the broadcast (please make sure they are fully charged so they don’t power down during your interview).
-Please let me know if this is not an option for you.
+Best practices call for the use of AirPods, Ear Buds or headphones (with built-in microphone) for your interview, to avoid echoes and unplesant audio feedback during the broadcast (please make sure they are fully charged so they don’t power down during your interview).
+If you don’t have this equipment, we will do our best without it.